chinapedia/wikipedia.abstract.en/Page/Hypothetical_types_of_biochemistry.md

 Silicon biochemistry

-Silane.png, analog of methane]] PDMS.svg (PDMS)]] Diatom2.jpg—carbon-based organisms that extract silicon from sea water, in the form of its oxide (silica) and incorporate it into their cell walls]] The silicon atom has been much discussed as the basis for an alternative biochemical system, because silicon has many chemical properties similar to those of carbon and is in the same group of the periodic table, the carbon group.
+, analog of methane]] (PDMS)]] —carbon-based organisms that extract silicon from sea water, in the form of its oxide (silica) and incorporate it into their cell walls]] The silicon atom has been much discussed as the basis for an alternative biochemical system, because silicon has many chemical properties similar to those of carbon and is in the same group of the periodic table, the carbon group.
 Like carbon, silicon can create molecules that are sufficiently large to carry biological information.[11]

 However, silicon has several drawbacks as an alternative to carbon.
 Silicon, unlike carbon, lacks the ability to form chemical bonds with diverse types of atoms as is necessary for the chemical versatility required for metabolism, and yet this precise inability is what makes silicon less susceptible to bond with all sorts of impurities from which carbon, in comparison, is not shielded.
 Elements creating organic functional groups with carbon include hydrogen, oxygen, nitrogen, phosphorus, sulfur, and metals such as iron, magnesium, and zinc.
 Silicon, on the other hand, interacts with very few other types of atoms.[12]
 Moreover, where it does interact with other atoms, silicon creates molecules that have been described as "monotonous compared with the combinatorial universe of organic macromolecules".[13]
 This is because silicon atoms are much bigger, having a larger mass and atomic radius, and so have difficulty forming double bonds (the double-bonded carbon is part of the carbonyl group, a fundamental motif of carbon-based bio-organic chemistry).